hammerheim-game/hammerheim-rules/5-warbands.md

 larger cousins and so they may those to fly in 8" attack with flame breath and fly out the remain 8"
-Scaly skin: The scales that cover a Drake’s hide is extremely hard, acting like armour that protects them from attack.
-This gives a drake an armour saving throw of 5+, regardless of the strength of the attack.
+Scaly skin: The scales that cover a Drake’s hide is extremely hard, acting like armor that protects them from attack.
+This gives a drake an armor saving throw of 5+, regardless of the strength of the attack.
 Experience
 +1 For wounding the Beast.
 Any Hero or Henchman earns